 “spark joy” philosophy a little too hokey, ask yourself some questions about each item.
 Do you need it?
 Do you love it?
 Is it sentimental to you?

 If the answer is “none of the above,” ditch it.
-Sell it, donate it, recycle it, and get it out of your space.
+Sell, donate, recycle, and get it out of your space.
 Once you’ve pared down your stuff, commit to getting rid of something every time you buy something new.

 You might find that decluttering your life makes you happier about the things you do keep.
-That, in turn, might help you ratchet down the wanton consumerism you’ve been addicted to.
+That, in turn, might help you reduce your addiction to wanton consumerism.

 Kick the Habit